TheIlyosTV/TheIlyosTV/README.md

 # 👋 Hi, I'm Ilyosbek Axmedjanov

 ## 📌 About Me

-Ilyosbek Axmedjanov is a passionate and detail-oriented Frontend Developer with a strong foundation in **HTML, CSS, JavaScript, TypeScript, ReactJS, and Next.js**, as demonstrated through diverse projects available on GitHub.
-With expertise in creating dynamic, user-friendly interfaces and implementing modern design principles using frameworks like **TailwindCSS**, Ilyosbek excels at crafting engaging user experiences.
-Currently focused on building **scalable web applications**, integrating responsive designs, and ensuring cross-browser compatibility.
-Dedicated to continuous learning and growth in web development, with hands-on experience in creating interactive UI components and working on **client-side and server-side rendering**.
+I'm a passionate and detail-oriented **Full-Stack Developer** with a strong foundation in **HTML, CSS, JavaScript, TypeScript, ReactJS, and Next.js** on the frontend, and **Node.js, Python, and Ruby on Rails** on the backend — you can see it all in action across the projects here on my GitHub.
+I enjoy crafting dynamic, user-friendly interfaces with modern design principles and frameworks like **TailwindCSS**, and building robust server-side applications and RESTful APIs to deliver complete end-to-end web solutions.
+I have hands-on experience containerizing and deploying applications with **Docker**, working with both SQL and NoSQL databases, and implementing **client-side and server-side rendering**.
+These days, my focus is on building **scalable full-stack web applications** with responsive design and cross-browser compatibility — and I'm committed to continuous learning and constant growth as a developer.

 ---